Ainapalma/de-zoomcamp-course-project/README.md

 This data engineering project implements an end-to-end pipeline for Netflix content analysis:
 - Data is uploaded to Google Cloud Storage (GCS) using Kestra for orchestration
 - Data is then loaded into BigQuery for storage and processing
-- Transformations are handled with dbt, using well-defined schemas
+- Transformations are handled with dbt, using defined schemas
 - Final insights are visualized through Metabase dashboards

 ## Architecture